milestonesys/mipsdk-samples-plugin/DemoAccessControlPlugin/README.md

 ![Demo App](ac_demoapp.png)

-The Demo Access Control Server Application simulates a real access control system, but is as such not part of the sample and the source code is therefore not available.
+The Demo Access Control Server Application simulates a real access control system and is necessary for the Demo Access Control Plug-in to function.

 The access control plug-in (loaded by the Event Server) connects to the demo application in a way similar to how a real plugin would connect to